-What are Guineitos con Mollejas en Escabeche?
+What Are Guineitos con Mollejas en Escabeche?

 What do I need to make Guineitos con Mollejas en Escabeche?

-What are mollejas?
+What are Mollejas?

 A gizzard is an organ.
 More specifically, it is the muscular stomach of a chicken.

-Don’t confuse gizzards with giblets.
-The latter is the offal from the chicken: the liver, heart, gizzards, and the other edible organs.
 All poultry have a gizzard, so you can make this recipe with whichever bird you can get your hands on.

-I will admit, I go a bit farther than most when it comes to trimming my gizzards.
-They have this thick, wrinkled membrane surrounding them that serves absolutely no purpose other than to skeeve me out.
-It feels rubbery and tough even after the gizzard is tender, so I just get rid of it.
 If you’re a fan of big textures, you can trim just the really hard middle membrane.
 The one that holds the two halves of the gizzard together.

 Pour the cold water over the gizzards.
 Make sure it’s covered at least 4 inches by the water.
 Bring this up to a boil over medium-high heat.